Case Study: Substitute Decision-Making

 Generally a substitute decision-maker’s decision should be followed, even if refusing treatment will result in a person’s death.
 If the clinical team undertakes the surgery without first obtaining consent from a substitute decision-maker, they could be liable under criminal or civil law or be subject to disciplinary action.

-If a clinical team is concerned about the decision a substitute decision-maker makes, advice may be sought from the hospital or health service’s legal team, or a medical defence insurer.
+If a clinical team is concerned about the decision a substitute decision-maker makes (e.g. they believe it is not in the person’s best interests), they may seek advice from the hospital or health service’s legal team, or a medical defence insurer.
 In some State and Territories, the Public Guardian or Public Advocate’s office may be able to provide information or assistance.

 Final legal observations